Moodix/simple-restful-api-aws/README.md

 If any exceptional situation occurs on the server side.
 ```
 ## Project Architecture
-This project is small and simple so I implement Service architecture that means a lambda function can handle different action (responds to Http GET & Http POST).
-Micro-service architecture is another way that each lambda function is responsible for one action only.
+This project is small and simple so I implement Service architecture that means a lambda function can handle different actions (responds to Http GET & Http POST).
+Micro-service architecture is another way that each lambda function is only responsible for one action.
 Also I separate data layer from logics of project.

 ## How to Run

 1. Clone the project to `/src `directory Go uses for its workspaces.
-Use `cd src/simple-restful-api-aws` for navigatating to project folder.
+Use `cd src/simple-restful-api-aws` for navigating to project folder.

 2. Type below to build